Harrogate Grammar School: History

 Harrogate Grammar School was founded in 1903 as the Municipal Secondary Day School of Harrogate.
 Its original premises were a collection of rented rooms in Haywra Crescent.
 By the time the school became a Grammar School in 1931 the original roll of 44 pupils had grown to 530, and the school had outgrown its premises.
 Work began on the new grammar school in Arthurs Avenue and the staff and pupils transferred in 1933.

 Expansion

 During the Second World War, many evacuees came to Harrogate from the cities, and the school's roll went up to 900 pupils.
 To keep pace with these numbers, the school undertook various periods of building expansion, most notably the 1970s addition of a sports hall and gymnasium, as well as music, reflexology and technology facilities.

 Sixth Form

 The school has undergone a period of growth in its Sixth Form and now has around 540 students on roll.
-The increased provision for Sixth Form began in the 1980s when a dedicated Sixth Form block was added.
+The increased provision for Sixth Form began in the 1970s when a dedicated Sixth Form block was added.
+In 1973 the school was converted into a comprehensive school and, although it was no longer a grammar school, continued to use that title in its name.

 The sixth form was further extended in 2013 as The Sherwood Wing, named after Mrs Jan Sherwood, a former Sixth Form Director, for her contribution to the school.

 The school was named in July 2019 as a computing hub for the National Centre for Computing Education.